carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 exercises: 20
 questions:
 - How can we automate a commonly used set of commands?
+- How can we transfer files between local and remote computers?
 objectives:
 - Use the `nano` text editor to modify text files.
 - Write a basic shell script.